 It was like watching a finely choreographed dance routine, where everyone clearly knew their part.
 Even the timing was in sync that morning with the balloon standing upright just as the sun topped the mountains in the background.

-Once the balloon was upright, we all climbed into the basket: the pilot, a family of three, and me.
+Once the balloon was upright, we all climbed into the basket: The pilot, a family of three, and me.
 The crew helped anchor the balloon while we were given instructions on how to prepare for landing, and what to expect during the course of our flight over Napa Valley.
 Then the pilot used the burner to heat the air inside the balloon, and the ground crew waved goodbye as we slowly lifted, the wind carrying us toward the sunrise.

 Hot air balloon travel has gained popularity in recent years as a leisure activity.
 On the most basic level, balloons are envelopes filled with heated air.
 As long as the air in the balloon is warmer than the outside temperatures, you can fly.
 Also, for obvious reasons, wind and weather can affect your flight.
 You don’t travel very fast at all in a balloon – only as fast as the wind takes you.